 Evolution of Diapause

 Crickets have difficulty surviving if their dormant periods do not align with the onset of winter, so natural selection hinders radical deviation and encourages successive generations whose rhythms conform to the environment.
 In temperate climates, where the length and severity of seasons varies widely across a range of latitudes, speciation occurs by virtue of when and how long crickets are affected by seasonal change.
 Comparable cricket populations in warmer, tropical climates do not exhibit this tendency toward speciation, as there is no winter to trigger divergence in developmental rhythms.

 Unstable temperatures may interfere with a cricket's dormant period.
 A sudden but brief thaw can rouse dormant crickets, but they are unlikely to survive a refreeze.
-While some species survive being frozen solid and emerge from diapause unscathed in the spring, others find survival easier by going dormant in a sheltered micro-habitat.
+While some cricket species can survive being frozen solid and emerge from diapause unscathed in the spring, others find survival easier by going dormant in a sheltered micro-habitat.
 A dormant period spent underground or inside the wood of logs may provide a buffer against temperature fluctuations, and ensure that diapause continues until spring.